kofosu2289/gh-gql-client/README.md

 - Make sure you install the latest version of the Yarn package manager if it is not already installed on your system [(Installation Instructions)](https://classic.yarnpkg.com/en/docs/install#mac-stable)
 - In the terminal `cd` into the root of your cloned repository and install all necessary dependencies using the `yarn' command.
 - Once all dependencies are installed, start the application using `yarn start`

+### Notes
+- When viewing the lists of issues and pull requests, press enter to open the currently highlighted selection in the browser
+- When creating a pull request or issue, the name of the repository must be in the format [GITHUB USERNAME]/[REPOSITORY NAME]